 Please call 718-349-9100, Ext 520 to speak with a Choices financial counselor who can assist you in abortion funding related questions.

 Yes.
 When you call for an appointment, ask to speak with a Choices financial counselor who can assist you in applying for funding in private, without your parents’ knowledge or involvement.

 Appointments are always recommended.
 You may also walk-in for specific services.
 You can call 718-786-5000 to speak to one of our representatives or make an online appointment for any of our services.
 Chat is also available 24/7 on the bottom of every page of our website.

 After you have met with a Choices counselor and discussed all the issues surrounding your pregnancy, we hope you will be committed to your decision.
 However, sometimes circumstances and minds can change.

 Studies on the abortion pill show that if you take the first medicine, but not the second, the abortion pill is less likely to work.
 So, if you’ve begun the process of having an abortion by the abortion pill but are having second thoughts, it is very important to contact Choices right away to talk about your best next steps and what to expect.
 Choices has nurses available 24/7 by calling 718-786-5000.

-Choices accepts most private insurances, subject to verification based on the service you are receiving:
+Choices accepts Medicaid and most private insurances, subject to verification based on the service you are receiving:

-Choices also partners with the following funding agencies for abortion coverage: NYAAF (New York Abortion Access Fund), NNAF (National Network of Abortion Funds), and WRRAP (Women’s Reproductive Rights Assistance Project).
+Choices also partners with the following funding agencies to cover abortion costs: NAF (National Abortion Federation), NYAAF (New York Abortion Access Fund), NNAF (National Network of Abortion Funds), and WRRAP (Women’s Reproductive Rights Assistance Project).